Ava Vidal

 Former prison officer turned stand-up comedian, writer and journalist

-A chance viewing of a Chris Rock routine inspired her to pursue comedy.
-In the very first year of her career, Ava turned heads as the BBC New Comedy Awards' only female finalist.
-She quickly became a fixture of the stand-up comedy circuit performing in the UK, USA, Canada and Australia.
+In the very first year of her career, Ava turned heads becoming the only female finalist in the BBC New Comedy Awards.
+She also placed 3rd in the prestigious Hackney Empire New Act competition and quickly became a fixture on the standup comedy circuit performing in the UK, USA, Australia, India, South Africa and across Europe.

 Ava is able to speak about diversity, equality, race relations and feminism.
 She has spoken at Oxford and Cambridge Student Unions, Lancaster University, London School of Economics (LSE) and many schools.